Nhorning/NM_Analysis/README.md

 Province 2 has the highest Total Killed among all the provinces and the highest population.
 It also has the tightest distribution of Total Killed per 100,000 people.
 And a negative regression line of violence per-capita.
 These differences might warrant further exploration when additional demographics are added to the dataset.
 ### 4. National/Online Media has the most negative correlation with reports of Human Rights violations (from INSEC).
 This suggests it is more likely for local media to report a given human rights incident than National/Media.
 Further investigations could explore statistical significance, as well as which variables predict whether a given report will be published by what type of source.
-### 5. Hundreds of variable pairs have a nearly 1 to 1 correlation with each other
-This is likely due to their correlation with population among other factors.
-This increases the difficulty of identifying which are the most important relationships without additional assistance and may highlight the possible need for machine learning in further analysis
-### 7. Clear differences in correlations appear between types of violence and total population compared to correlations with population density.
+### 5. Clear differences in correlations appear between types of violence and total population compared to correlations with population density.
 This indicates that there may be an urban rural divide between certain types of violence or contestation, and that other relationships may be identified when further demographic information is combined with the dataset.
+### 6. Variable correlations are numberous and overwhelming
+This is likely due to their correlation with population among other factors, and increases the difficulty of identifying which are the most important relationships without additional assistance and may highlight the possible need for machine learning in further analysis